 It’s finally time to bring out the fleece blankets and pumpkin-spiced-flavored-everything.
-It’s Halloween, y’all!
+Halloween is just around the corner.

 Not in town on Halloween night?
-No worries – check out our list of top things to do this fall in the Smokies for autumn-related, Halloween-adjacent fun activities and events happening throughout the month of October.
+No worries – check out our list of top things to do this fall in the Great Smoky Mountains for autumn-related, Halloween-adjacent fun activities and events throughout October.

-If you’re in the mood for something hilariously spooky, and a little boozy, Gatlinburg Comedy Tours is offering guided walking ghost tours to help get you in the “spirit” of Halloween.
+If you’re in the mood for something hilariously spooky, Gatlinburg Comedy Tours is offering guided walking ghost tours to help get you in the “spirit” of Halloween.